pclubuiet/website/README.md

     git checkout -b mybranch
     ```

 11. Make your changes.

+	Ensure that you follow [PEP8](https://www.python.org/dev/peps/pep-0008/#descriptive-naming-styles) style guide for python code while naming functions or classes.

     Then stage them and commit them.
     Check out Chris Beams's guide to writing good commit messages [here](https://chris.beams.io/posts/git-commit/).

     *A small description of your changes is must in the commit messages.*